If you are using a Wordpress website, but need some assistance for integrating Google Tag Manager (GTM) into it, you’ve come to the right place.

 To view your website reports, you will need to connect Google Analytics account with tag manager.
 Let’s see what reports are we capable of getting in the Google Analytics account.

 If you are new to GA, please read how to Get started with Analytics.
 I am assuming that you already have a Google Analytics account.
 Follow the steps below for creating a new pageview tag in GTM.

-Your final tag should look similar to this:
+Your final pageview tag should be like

 This simple tag will allow you to receive data in google analytics such as the number of users visiting your site, pages they are viewing, their time on site, bounce rate and much more.

 The last thing is to verify if we have added google tag manager Wordpress plugin successfully.
 For this, we will install Google Tag Assistant extension in chrome browser.
 Once installed, click on the tag icon and enable it.
 Now reload your site and click on the tag assistant icon, if you have properly followed the steps you should see tag manager icon and analytics icon as shown in the picture below: